Kyriosity/read-write/README+/.net/README+/parts/cs-feat_shadow.md

 ## Explicit extensions

+[Proposal](https://github.com/dotnet/csharplang/blob/main/proposals/extensions.md) of Mads Torgersen himself divides extensions for implicit and explicit.

-The [proposal](https://github.com/dotnet/csharplang/blob/main/proposals/extensions.md) by Mads Torgersen himself intercepts much with inheritance and shall be used with care for pure functional logics.
+The former is just a better syntax for extension methods.
+The latter intercepts much with inheritance and shall be used with care for pure functional logic.

 ```csharp
 /// since C# 13